-Housed within the REMERGE Community Building Studio, the Museum explores themes impacting the flourishing of community in the historic Sweet Auburn neighborhood.
-It serves to collect and share the story of the neighborhood that produced such influential individuals as Martin Luther King Jr. and Madame C.J.
-Walker, while also contributing to present and future story of the Sweet Auburn neighborhood.
+REMERGE Arts & Culture explores themes that impact belonging and flourishing in the historic Sweet Auburn neighborhood.
+It serves to collect and share the story of the neighborhood that produced such influential individuals as Martin Luther King Jr. and John Wesley Dobbs, while also contributing to the present and future story of Sweet Auburn.

-Our museum’s permanent collection helps tell the story of the people and culture of the Sweet Auburn neighborhood.
+Our permanent collection helps tell the story of the people and culture of the Sweet Auburn neighborhood.
 The collection is comprised of community engagement pieces, in which local artists invited participation from community members in the creative process.
 Most of the permanent collection has been designed through workshops and art-based community gatherings.
-This collection remains on display in the Community Museum.
+This collection remains on display in the REMERGE Community Building Studio.

 Contributing artists include: